dariahervieux/dariahervieux.github.io/_posts/2019-03-03-redirect-custom-domain-to-github-pages.md

 ---
-title: "Cutom domain configuration for GitHub pages"
+title: "Custom domain configuration for GitHub pages with OVH DNC provider"
 categories:
   - Configuration
 tags:
   - github-pages
   - dns
+  - ovh
 ---

-> **TL;DR** Quick tutorial for configuring redirection of your custom domain to tour GitHub pages static web-site.
+> **TL;DR** Quick tutorial for configuring redirection of your custom domain to your GitHub pages static web-site.

 Finally I've chosen my own domain name: **da-sha1.me**.
 Lovely, isn't it?
 With a little homage to the theme I cherish the most - security.
-[SHA1](https://en.wikipedia.org/wiki/SHA-1) is a hashing function, not recommended to be used nowdays however..
+[SHA1](https://en.wikipedia.org/wiki/SHA-1) is a hashing function, not recommended to be used nowadays however..
 Vintage!
 I like it :smile:.

 And now straight to the point!